ChrisAD/ps-weak-pass-reset/README.md

 Infant stages of this code.

 The user needs to be domain admin, or have replicate secret privilege.
+Requires library: https://www.dsinternals.com/en/

 TODO: Make it run with options for server and more.
 - Make it take in more bad passwords